How to Make a Gaming Website and Set Up Your Own Server

 Those are just a few of the more well-known sites but there are plenty more examples.
 Naturally, some sites use more traditional, descriptive names, such as Niche Gamer and PC Gamer.
 Our point is that when it comes to gaming websites, you can get quite creative in your naming, as long as you keep it concise, unique, and memorable.

 At this point, you should already know what kind of gaming website you want to build, so you might even have some names in mind.
-Your next move should be to check their availability, which you can do using Hostinger’s tool:
+Your next move should be to check their availability, which you can do Hostinger’s domain name search:

 For most cases, we recommend you stick with .com Top-Level Domains (TLDs).
 They tend to be rather cheap, and people know and trust .com URLs, which makes them a safe, smart choice.
-When you manage to find the perfect name, go ahead and register the domain name.
+When you manage to find the perfect name, go ahead and register it.

 As we mentioned earlier, we’re going to teach you both how to make a gaming website and set up a multiplayer server.
 Our goal is to give you the tools to set up a private or public server for any compatible game.
 This includes popular games like Counter-Strike: Global Offensive or Minecraft.
 In other words, you’ll need two hosting plans, one for your website and another for the server you want to host.